Feedback

 –Ken Thompson, "Reflections on Trusting Trust", Communications of the ACM, volume 27, number 8, pages 761-763

-On Windows and Linux, this vulnerability is enforced by a LibC (or other language runtimes) designed to work only as shared libraries.
+On Windows and Linux, this vulnerability is enforced by a LibC (or other languages runtimes) designed to work only as shared libraries (that your programs will rely on, before and after they have been remotely updated).

-Is really the taxpayer happy to see his own money used against him?
-Would they continue funding the ones betraying him if they had the choice?
-Certainly not – and that's why the taxpayer is not given a voice about where his money goes!
+Is really the taxpayer happy to see his own money constantly used against him?
+Would we continue funding so generously the ones betraying us if we had the choice?
+Certainly not – and that's why the taxpayer is not given a voice about where his money goes (governments are by far the largest Cloud buyers)!

 But there's worse.
 And this time the imperatives of "Defense" (which is "Offense" in reality) cannot be invoked: it's mere fraud.